The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Current Tasks

 - *Flavor 'Toll the Dead' by pleading for surrender/retreat/peace.*
    - *Harken your death knell!, Lo!
 The bell keens for you.*

 - Protect Zera from the Neighbors when entering Brindol.
   - While in Brindol, maintain Death Ward to prevent an assassination.
   - Learn more about ‘Upright Man’ and the ‘Crimson Tigers’.
     - Should we talk to local law?
 Find potential hideouts/hangouts.
     - Defeated looter, find a coffin.
       - Can anyone in Brindol identify?
 Otherwise, keep identity hidden.
       - Speak with Dead.
         - What name should we put on your grave marker?
         - Who should we tell of your passing?
         - Where should we hold your wake?
         - With Zera dead, how do you claim the contract?
         - What are your last words?

 - Meet with the Field Marshal.
 Where to next?
   - Return identifying items from fallen patrol.
   - Fortify Brindol, see The Red Hand below (Hallow 24hrs, 1000g).
   - Defend Talar from main invasion force.
     - Has there been much resistance?
 Can we surprise?
 Or should we flank?
   - Find and attack high value targets, any scout reports?
   - Coordinate with forest giants.
   - Begin negotiating potential peace conditions.
     - "We cannot destroy the orcs, or we're no more civilized than they."
     - Find locations for Axebiters and Toothsharps.
 Can we convince others?

 - Craft duplicate of phylactery.
   - Send to Ghostlord; get him to withdraw his forces from Elsir Vale.
   - Use one of his minions as messenger.
 Tongues to speak with, Divination to locate.
-  - Track with 'Detect Magic'/'Locate Object'.

 - Stoneshape quern stone altar.

 - Drink fine dwarven ale for Commune.

 - Attempt to scry on Garath Primo.

 - Business:
   - Emerstall the Red in Brindol.